When I started my travel website, 52 Perfect Days in 2008, I initially made money from Adsense, selling links, and selling ad space on the site.

 Step 8: Add the link, widget or banner code to your website.

 Like anything else, affiliate marketing is fairly easy once you take a bit of time to understand the process.
 It is how travel bloggers make money today.
 In fact, some bloggers make 100% of their income with affiliate sales.
 Successful travel writing and blogging is hard work, but it offers some pretty spectacular benefits and perks!
 Those who are in it for the long haul, and are ready to take it seriously as a profession, have the best chance for success.

 That said, travel blogging is still the best job I’ve ever had. ★

 Have questions?
 Please leave them in the comments.

 Ready to learn more?
-Check out thi podcast episode: Learn how travel bloggers and writers can monetize a website by working with the TravelPayouts Affiliate Network with Tatiana Buyanova
+Check out this podcast episode: Learn how travel bloggers and writers can monetize a website by working with the Travelpayouts Affiliate Network with Tatiana Buyanova